 Recovering From Gastric Sleeve Surgery

-Patients who had a laparoscopic sleeve gastrectomy will stay in the hospital for up to three days and then continue to recover at home for the next two to four weeks.1 Patients who receive an endoscopic sleeve gastroplasty may need to spend the night, but often can return home the same day.3
+Patients who had a laparoscopic sleeve gastrectomy will stay in the hospital for up to three days and then continue to recover at home for the next two to four weeks.1 Patients who received an endoscopic sleeve gastroplasty may need to spend the night but often can return home the same day.3

 You'll need to avoid strenuous activity for a few weeks post-surgery as your body heals.
 You'll return for follow-up appointments so your doctor can monitor your progress and discuss a diet and exercise plan for you to maintain after surgery.1